Computer based entrance test will be conducted in many cities across India. The entrance examination consists of the following two papers:

 Linear Programming Problem.

-Fundamental Programming Concepts, Control Flow, Functions, Recursion, Basic Data Structures (arrays, lists, stacks, and queues), Basic algorithms (sorting and searching), Boolean Algebra, Digital Building Blocks (AND/OR/NAND/XOR Gates), Karnaugh's Maps, Computer Organisation, Number Systems.
+Discrete Mathematics, Fundamental Programming Concepts, Control Flow, Functions, Recursion, Basic Data Structures, Basic algorithms, Boolean Algebra, Digital Building Blocks, Karnaugh's Maps, Computer Organisation, Number Systems.
 Capability to write programs in C or C++ is expected, Relational Databases (Functional dependencies, SQL), Computer Networks, Operating Systems.

 The paper will consist of two areas.
 Electronics and Signal Processing and Communication.

 Networks: Nodal and mesh analysis, Wye-Delta transformation, steady state sinusoidal analysis, time and frequency domain analysis of RLC circuits, Laplace transformations, 2-port networks, Transfer functions.

 Electronic Devices: Theory and Characteristics of Diodes such as Junction and Zener etc, Transistors such as BJT, JFET, and MOSFET etc, Photodiodes.

 Analog Circuits: Small signal models and applications of diodes, BJTs, MOSFETs, Biasing of transistors, Types of Amplifiers, Op-amp circuits, Filters, Oscillators, Function generators and wave-shaping circuits.

 Digital circuits: Boolean algebra, logic gates, Logic families, combinational, arithmetic, memory and sequential circuits, ADC, Microprocessors and Microcontrollers.